History of The Eliza Thompson House

-The Eliza Thompson House—now a revered bed and breakfast in Savannah, GA—was the first house constructed on Jones Street in historic downtown Savannah.
+Today, The Eliza Thompson House is a popular bed and breakfast in heart of historic Savannah, Georgia.
+But in 1847, this was the first house constructed on Jones Street in downtown Savannah.

 Joseph, whose portrait hangs in the R. Bruce room, served on several bank boards and made a living buying and selling cotton.
 He also financed the building of special homes to sell to others.
-After Joseph's death in 1855, Eliza was left a widow to raise their five daughters and two sons.
+After Joseph's death in 1855, Eliza was left to raise their five daughters and two sons.
 As a strong, independent woman, Eliza did not turn Joseph's investments over to a banker or lawyer to manage, but instead managed them herself and kept her beautiful mansion on Jones Street.
 She loved to entertain and did so frequently.
-She usually had a staff of 5 to 7 servants.

-The house remained in the Thompson family after her death on February 9, 1875.
+The house remained in the Thompson family after Eliza’s death on February 9, 1875.
 Two of her daughters remained in the house until the early 1920s when it was sold to a doctor.
-In the 1950s the house was sold to a dentist and remained his office and living quarters until 1977 when Jim and Mary Widman purchased the property and made it into an inn in 1978.
+In the 1950s, the house was sold to a dentist and remained his office and living quarters until 1977 when Jim and Mary Widman purchased the property and converted it into an inn.

-It was converted to an Inn in 1977.
-In the 1980s, the Carriage House, a thirteen-room structure surrounding the courtyard was constructed.
-In 1995, more improvements came when a 40-foot container of antiques was brought back from England to furnish the Inn.
+In the 1980s, the Carriage House, a 13-room structure surrounding the courtyard, was constructed.
+In 1995, more improvements came when a 40-foot container of antiques was brought back from England to furnish the inn.